 Summary : Embark on a voyage featuring the incredible scenery, culture, history, and wildlife of Svalbard, Greenland, and Iceland.
 Experience Spitsbergen's deep fjords, narrow channels, jagged snowy mountains peaks, and immense glaciers.
 Scout for reindeer, Arctic fox, and walrus.
 Cross the Greenland Sea for an exploration of Northeast Greenland National Park and discover Scorsebysund's beautiful fjord system and stunning icebergs.
 Visit the Inuit village of Ittoqqortoormiit, hike the tundra, and visit ancient Thule archeological sites.
 Keep an eye out for a variety of seabirds and whales as you sail through picturesque waters.
 Complete your journey in Reykjavik, Iceland.
 Along the way, learn from knowledgeable guides, attend lectures and photography workshops, or opt to kayak in pristine polar waters.

 Activities : Birding, Culture, Hiking, Kayaking, Triple/Quad Cabins

 Just-Released Offer Save up to 15% per person

 $8,795 to $21,495

-Arrive in Longyearbyen, the adventure capital of the Norwegian territory of Svalbard and starting point of your expedition.
-You are free to explore this fascinating Arctic settlement at your leisure with your hotel for the night included in the price of the voyage.
+Arrive in Longyearbyen, the adventure capital of the Norwegian territory of Svalbard and the starting point of your expedition.
+You are free to explore this fascinating Arctic settlement at your leisure.
+Your hotel for the night is included in the price of the voyage.

 Svalbard is a true High Arctic wilderness and this part of the voyage is a real expedition.
 Your route and exploration opportunities here are heavily dependent on the weather and sea ice conditions encountered.
 Your experienced captain and expedition leader decide the itinerary and continually adjust plans as conditions and opportunities warrant.